 7.2.
-Notification of assignments and examination arrangements

-Students will be notified of the requirements for individual assessments and their respective deadlines for submission / examination arrangements and Feedback through a timetabled session, within module information packs or through Blackboard.
+Notification of assignments and examination arrangements within module information packs or through Blackboard.
 Students should submit their assignments in accordance with the requirements detailed in the Assessment Submission criteria of their assignment.
 The timetable of the final exams will be displayed on the student portal and a copy of the timetable will be emailed to students.
 The classroom allocations will be displayed on the on the student portal.